 I married Adam McCormick, an incredibly kind and hardworking mower of lawns, a month after graduating from BYU.
 I took a temporary job writing a policies and procedures manual for a self-storage company.
 That eventually turned into a full-time job as an administrative assistant, which was probably healthy for my pride.
 I eventually worked my way into a job at an advertising agency in town and was much happier.

 Two years after marriage, I attended graduate school at The Ohio State University at the same time my husband was in dental school.
-After finishing my master’s degree, I worked in public relations and marketing for several design and advertising agencies before co-founding an apparel company, Shabby Apple
+After finishing my master’s degree, I worked in public relations and marketing for several design and advertising agencies before co-founding an apparel company, Shabby Apple.
+The launch of Shabby came from what I saw as an obvious need in the marketplace: dresses that were fashionable, reasonably priced, and that fit the specific women’s apparel standards of The Church of Jesus Christ of Latter-day Saints.

 And passed legislation to provide free period products in every public school in Utah.